cancerberoSgx/suitescript-types-tools-and-frameworks/README.md

 # TODO

+ * move dependencies of devtools to its own package.json (gulp-watch, hasha, netsuite-uploader-util)
  * more unit test for existing APIs.
  * UnitTest should be account agnostics using "preconditions"
  * memorize for test preconditions performance.